'Grey's Anatomy' Spoilers: Season 14 Finale To Bring Tears As Jo And Alex Marry, Arizona And April Say Goodbye

-Thursday night brings the Season finale of Grey’s Anatomy and spoilers indicate that viewers will need tissues for this one.
+Thursday night brings the season finale of Grey’s Anatomy, and spoilers indicate that viewers will need tissues for this one.
 Luckily, the intense drama revolving around April’s terrifying accident was seemingly revolved last week.
-However, there are going to be difficult moments in this May 17 finale and fans are anxious to get spoilers regarding what’s on the way.
+However, there are going to be difficult moments in this May 17 finale, and fans are anxious to get spoilers regarding what’s on the way.

-ABC notes that Thursday’s show is titled “All of Me” and it focuses on the wedding between Alex and Jo.
-The path to marriage has been challenging for these two and Grey’s Anatomy spoilers hint that the challenges aren’t over yet.
+ABC notes that Thursday’s show is titled “All of Me,” and it focuses on the wedding between Alex and Jo.
+The path to marriage has been challenging for these two, and Grey’s Anatomy spoilers hint that the challenges aren’t over yet.
 Everybody from Grey Sloan Memorial will be gathering for a beautiful day filled with love, but the stars of the show end up in a difficult spot that could ruin their big day.

 Jo and Alex will decide to sneak away for a few quiet moments together before the ceremony begins.
 After a quickie together in a beat-up shed of some sort, they discover that they’re stuck and can’t get out.
 It looks like their quiet getaway will be remote enough that none of their guests can hear them screaming for help, but Grey’s Anatomy spoilers from Entertainment Weekly have hinted that they will make it down the aisle and tie the knot.